TheZoq2/slightly-less-shitty-lisam/README.md

 Finally click "install style" and enjoy being slightly less annoyed at the stupidity that is Lisam.

+## Disclaimer

+This userstyle is a hack which relies on the structure of lisam and microsoft sharepoint, it might break or cause strange issues because of incorrect assumptions or LIU/microsoft changes.
+If things break on lisam or some other sharepoint site, try disabling the userstyle.
+If that does help, feel free to report an issue in this github repo detailing what broke and I will try and fix it.

 ## More screenshots

 ### Old grade page